NIPPON STEEL KOWA REAL ESTATE

 Otsu and Katsuhara Wards, Himeji City, Hyogo Prefecture

 A complex development project on the approximately 36-hectare former site of company housing for Nippon Steel Setouchi Works (Hirohata area).
-The site is divided into Fair Village Ayumino, which has 450 lots, Livio Himeji Otsu Bloom Garden Nozomino, with 293 lots, and Park Front Otsu Hinatano, with 20 lots.
+The site is divided into Fair Village Ayumino, which has 450 lots, LIVIO Himeji Otsu Bloom Garden Nozomino, with 293 lots, and Park Front Otsu Hinatano, with 20 lots.
 A comfortable, beautiful residential environment has been achieved through zone planning and streetscape rules.
 Further, in addition to AEON Himeji Otsu Shopping Center and Asahi Sports Club, the project has attracted the home center, CAINZ Himeji-Otsu Store, to the area, helping to revitalize the region and increase asset value.

-Yahata Takami Housing Development
+Yahata Takami District Development

 Yahatahigashi Ward, Kitakyushu City, Fukuoka Prefecture